newsworthy39/newsworthy39.github.io/content/posts/my-first-post.md

 draft: false
 ---

-This is an example of a static generated website.
+This is an example of a static generated website, hosted on https://newsworthy39.github.io.